collocations.org

 leave

-The drink left a bitter taste in his mouth. | (figurative) The whole business left a nasty taste in my mouth.
+The drink left a bitter taste in his mouth.

 spoil

-Don''t have a cigarette now - you''ll spoil the taste of your food!
+Don't have a cigarette now—you'll spoil the taste of your food!

-enhance, improve | enjoy, savour
+enhance, improve

-She savoured the taste of the champagne.
+She was enjoying the taste of the champagne.

 disguise, take away